Moro Reflex: The Answer Behind Your Child’s Hypersensitivity to Light and Sound

 How to test for the Moro reflex and hypersensitivity

-There are three ways to test your child for the Moro reflex to see if it is still present in your child.
-It is how we determine if it could be the cause of your child’s sensitivities to bright light, loud noises, balance and coordination issues, fight or flight mode, fidgeting and behavior problems.
+There are a few ways to test your child for the Moro reflex.
+The tests allow you to determine if the reflex is still present and if it could be the cause of your child’s sensitivities to bright light, loud noises, balance and coordination issues, fight or flight mode, fidgeting and behavior problems.

 Have your child lift their arms out straight on the right and left sides of the body.
 Then have your child balance on one foot and then switch to balancing on the opposite foot.
 If your child wobbles or falls over it could be a sign they have retained the Moro reflex.